metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 This Jones kid on the Vikings defense might be making a name for himself.

-Kirk seems cripplingly dependent on Justin Jefferson.
+Kirk almost seems cripplingly dependent on Justin Jefferson.

+Minnesota committing more to man coverage than usual.

 ***